By Nancy Armitage

 Henry “Edwards” Huntington

 Happy Birthday Mr. Huntington, today is your birthday!!
-Febuary 27, here is my Founder’s day gift to you.
+February 27, here is my Founder’s day gift to you.
 At the Huntington Library (which he founded) they always have a “Founder’s Day” celebration with a lecture about Henry Huntington’s life.
-This is my 27+ page report on the details of Henry Huntington’s life; that I was able to research these details at the Huntington Library in San Marino, California.
-The Huntington Library was actually Henry & his 2nd wife Arabella Huntington’s home called the “San Marino Ranch” in San Gabriel, CA then eventually it was located in San Marino, CA.
+This is my 27+ page report on the details of Henry Huntington’s life.
+I was able to research these details at the Huntington Library in San Marino, California.
+The Huntington Library was actually Henry & his 2nd wife, Mrs. Arabella Duval Huntington’s home.
+It was called the “San Marino Ranch” in San Gabriel, CA (in the early days), then eventually it was located in San Marino, CA.

 Henry Edwards Huntington